Wall Street kicks off a week full of potential flashpoints with a whisper

-NEW YORK (AP) — U.S. stock indexes are drifting on Monday after the United States agreed to tax cars and other products coming from the European Union at a 15% rate, lower than President Donald Trump had earlier threatened.
-Many details are still to be worked out, though, and Wall Street is heading into a week full of potential flashpoints that could shake markets.
+NEW YORK — (AP) — U.S. stock indexes drifted through a quiet Monday after the United States agreed to tax cars and other products coming from the European Union at a 15% rate, lower than President Donald Trump had earlier threatened.
+Many details of the trade deal are still to be worked out, and Wall Street is heading into a week full of potential flashpoints that could shake markets.

-The S&P 500 slipped 0.2% in late trading after setting an all-time high every day last week.
-The Dow Jones Industrial Average was down 136 points, or 0.3%, with a little less than an hour remaining in trading, and the Nasdaq composite was 0.1% higher, coming off its own record.
+The S&P 500 was nearly flat and edged up by less than 0.1% to set an all-time high for a sixth straight day.
+The Dow Jones Industrial Average dipped 64 points, or 0.1%, while the Nasdaq composite added 0.3% to its own record.

-Tesla added 3.7% after its CEO, Elon Musk, said it signed a deal with Samsung Electronics that could be worth more than $16.5 billion to provide chips for the electric-vehicle company.
+Tesla rose 3% after its CEO, Elon Musk, said it signed a deal with Samsung Electronics that could be worth more than $16.5 billion to provide chips for the electric-vehicle company.
 Samsung’s stock in South Korea jumped 6.8%.

-They helped offset a 9% drop for Revvity.
+But an 8.3% drop for Revvity helped to keep the market in check.
 The company in the life sciences and diagnostics businesses reported a stronger profit for the latest quarter than Wall Street expected, but its forecast for full year profit disappointed analysts.

 More fireworks may be ahead this week.
 “This is about as busy as a week can get in the markets,” according to Chris Larkin, managing director, trading and investing, at E-Trade from Morgan Stanley.